appetite-studio-team/quantum-vulnerable-system/WARP.md

 A Next.js 15 dashboard for tracking and managing cryptographic systems vulnerable to quantum computing attacks.
 Uses TypeScript, Tailwind CSS v4, and the App Router architecture.

-**Key Context**: This is currently a frontend-only application with hardcoded data in `lib/data.ts`.
-Future plans include Directus CMS integration for dynamic data management and JWT-based authentication.
+**Key Context**: This is a Directus CMS-backed application.
+The frontend displays vulnerabilities and handles public submissions.
+Directus manages all data, admin reviews, and publishing.
+No authentication is needed in the frontend - all admin work happens in Directus dashboard.

 ## Development Commands